 You can also take some of your classroom poems and make them into books.
 You can find these poems HERE.

 We love our overhead center.
 This little dinosaur is super engaging for students!
 We start the year with simple letter formation on the board and then move on to other skills as the year progresses.
-Having multiple options and levels of difficulty at this sword work center helps you to differentiate the activities.
+Having multiple options and levels of difficulty at this word work center helps you to differentiate the activities.

 Students build the words with magnetic letters and then write the words on the board with a dry-erase marker.